 As the Students’ Association Chief Executives, the President and Vice President are the official representatives of the student body.
-They set the agenda for SA Government and are responsible for implementing of all legislation passed by the Senate.
-They work closely with the heads of the other branches as well as the Senate Committees to ensure strong success.
+They set the agenda for SA Government and are responsible for the implementation of all legislation passed by the Senate.
+They work closely with the heads of the other SA branches as well as the Senate Committees to ensure strong success.

 Accountability is the true key to effective governance.

 On this page you can track our progress on platform promises and recent projects.
 SA Government thrives on student feedback, so we always welcome you to contact us.

 of Student Services